ENCODE-DCC/accession/docs/development.rst

     $ python -m venv venv && source venv/bin/activate  # or your favorite environment manager (venv) $ pip install -e '.[dev]'

-To run the fast tests, use this command:
+To run tests:

 .. code-block:: bash

-   $ tox -e py36 -- -m "not docker"
+   $ tox -e py37

 To autoformat and lint your code, run the following: